oils-for-unix/oils/doc/oil-language-tour.md

 ### Arrays of Strings: Globs, Brace Expansion, Splicing, and Splitting

-There are four different constructs that evaluate to a **list of strings**, rather than a single string.
+There are four constructs that evaluate to an **list of strings**, rather than a single string.

 #### Globs